 It is very often underestimated, but it’s of the highest importance: all the values returned by the ADC are determined by comparing the internal capacitor voltage to a reference voltage.

-Fortunately the microcontroller provides an internal reference voltage which is independent from Vcc, but it is not the default reference voltage and it is not as precise as we wish.
+Fortunately, the microcontroller provides an internal reference voltage which is independent of Vcc, but it is not the default reference voltage and it is not as precise as we wish.
 If we want to get accurate, voltage source independent analog readings we need to compensate the internal reference voltage.

 Without trying to get into the details, I wrote a nice, simple and open source library to do it: please refer to VoltageReference Github project.

 The reference voltage can be used to improve your readings accuracy if you can trade off on the voltage range: if you provide exactly 1V to the AREF pin each reading you will make will have about 1mV precision (977uV, to be precise), but it can only range between 0V and 1V.
 If you are dealing with low voltage measurements it’s best to use the internal 1.1V voltage reference, possibly having it calibrated for best accuracy.

 I advise to read this great article about reading analog values.